Website translation

 Weglot also does more than just text translation.
 Among other features, it can:

 • Translate images and videos: Weglot provides a built-in media translation feature for displaying different images and videos to audiences from different countries.
-It works by letting you specify alternative media URLs for different language versions of your website content.
-You’ll find this feature especially handy where your media contain wording or need to be swapped out to fit the local context.
+It lets you specify alternative media URLs for different language versions of your website content.
+You’ll find this feature especially handy when your media contains wording or needs to be swapped out to fit the local context.

-• Facilitate team collaboration: Roping in staff members or external translation agencies to review your translations is straightforward in Weglot.
-All your translations are stored in the centralized Weglot Dashboard, and you can add collaborators by their email addresses to grant them access to your translation project.
-You can also adjust their access permissions anytime as the situation requires.
+• Facilitate team collaboration: Weglot makes it easy for your staff members or external translation agencies to review your translations.
+All your translations are stored in the centralized Weglot Dashboard.
+You can add collaborators by their email addresses to grant them access to your translation project.
+You can also adjust their access permissions anytime as required.
 You’re in complete control.

 Weglot offers no-code integrations with leading website platforms such as WordPress, Webflow, and Shopify.
-It’s easy to set up, and can help your business:
+It’s easy to set up and can help your business do the following:

-• Save money: Let Weglot produce a first pass of machine translation of your website content.
-If needed, you can then have a professional translator look over and adjust certain key translations before you use them on your website.
-Employing this language translation strategy can save you a lot of money compared to having a professional translator translate all your website content from scratch.
+• Save money: Weglot connects with leading MT providers to provide a first pass of machine translation of your website content.
+If needed, you can then use professional translation services to look over and adjust certain key translations before you use them on your website.
+This language translation strategy can save you a lot of money compared to having a professional translator translate all your website content from scratch.

-• Save time: Manually translating text word for word not only leaves room for human error, but is also a very slow process.
-Weglot is capable of translating large volumes of text in a short time, helping you make your website multilingual in as quickly as a matter of minutes.
+• Save time: Manually translating text word for word not only leaves room for human error but is also very slow.
+Weglot translates and displays the whole of your website instantly, helping you make your website multilingual in minutes and improving your website translation project workflow tenfold.

-• Increase the quality of your translations: As mentioned, Weglot uses a proprietary mix of neural machine learning translations to enhance the accuracy of translations.
-This certainly beats trying to translate text on your own – especially if you aren’t a skilled linguist in the relevant language pair.
-We’re also constantly refining our translation technology to help you get nothing but the best results!
+• Translation quality: As mentioned, Weglot uses a proprietary mix of neural machine-learning translations to enhance translation accuracy.
+This certainly beats translating text independently—especially if you aren’t a skilled linguist in the relevant language pair.
+You then get complete editing control over your translations so you only display the translation quality you want on your site.

 Delivering superior translation performance, neural machine translation is a significant improvement over other traditional machine translation techniques.
 With that in mind, it’s unsurprising that NMT is the machine translation technology of choice for so much of the business world.